pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 827 SpringBoot | test

+Today I spent all day answering a technical test for a company.

 #### Day 826 SpringBoot

 I Advanced in the lecture of my book, today I learned several SpringBoot things that I thought I already knew, Well tomorrow need more practice in the English language.